OctopusDeploy/blog/blog/2020-06/contributing-a-step-template-to-the-octopus-deploy-community-library/index.md

 I recently created an Octopus Deploy [step template for the Firebase CLI deploy command](https://octopus.com/blog/creating-an-octopus-deploy-step-template).

-In this post, I will introduce the Octopus Community Library.
-Then I will walk through the process of submitting a new template.
+In this post, I will introduce the Octopus Community Library and walk through the process of submitting a new template.

 ## The Octopus Community Library